-John 3: 9 — Nicodemus is incredulous.
+John 3:9 — Nicodemus is incredulous.
 How can salvation come by faith?
-Jesus replies with the example of the bronze serpent.
-The people of Israel were delivered from death by looking at it (Numbers 21:8-9).
+Jesus replies with the example of the bronze serpent set before Israel on a pole.
+It was

-That bronze snake on a pole was the means God used to give new (physical) life to the children of Israel if they were bitten in the plague of snakes [Numbers 21:8-9]….
+the means God used to give new (physical) life to the children of Israel if they were bitten in the plague of snakes [Numbers 21:8-9]….
 By God’s provision, new life was graciously granted.
-Why then should it be thought so strange that by the gracious provision of this same God there should be new spiritual life, indeed, “eternal life” (v.
-15)?
+Why then should it be thought so strange that by the gracious provision of this same God there should be new spiritual life, indeed, “eternal life” (John 3:15)?

 Nicodemus was being challenged to turn to Jesus for new birth in much the same way as the ancient Israelites were commanded to turn to the bronze snake for new life….
-Here then is the frankest answer to Nicodemus’ question, “How can this happen?” (v.
-9).
+Here then is the frankest answer to Nicodemus’ question, “How can this happen?”
+(John 3:9).
 The kingdom of God is seen or entered, new birth is experienced, and eternal life begins, through the saving cross-work of Christ, received by faith.
 (D.A.
-Carson, The Gospel According to John, pages 201-202).
+Carson, The Gospel According to John, pp. 201-202)

 Jesus’ authority is from God (John 3:11-13).
 He will be lifted up on the cross to save all peoples (John 3:14).
 Everyone, not just Jews, who believe will have eternal life (John 3:15).
 God doesn’t love only the Jews — he loves all people (John 3:16).
 The children of God will be evident by their deeds, which reflect the working of the Holy Spirit, not human works.
 Believers come into the light and acknowledge Christ so it may be seen that what is being done in their lives is being done by God (John 3:19-21).
 Their works are a result of salvation, not done in an attempt to earn salvation.

 Does “born again” refer to the resurrection?